Formulating your product

 Handmade liquid soaps will work well in airless foamers if they do not contain added fillers or thickeners.
 It is recommended to avoid using liquified bar soap in place of a true liquid soap formulation.
 Bar soaps tend to become clumpy or gelatinous and can cause the pump mechanisms to become clogged.

 When creating your product, dilute the soap as much as you can, while still keeping the desired feel and consistency of the foam.
 We recommend 1 part liquid soap to 3 – 6 parts water.
 Begin with a 1:3 ratio and add additional water until the foam is the desired consistency.
 Reducing your dilution rate is likely to cause your pump to fail over time.

 It is advised that you not add ANY solid particle to your formulation.
 Airless foamers contain a microfine mesh that can easily get clogged.
 Solid particles may clump together, causing the foamer to fail.
 Micas, glitters, powdered pigments, etc. should not be added to any formula.
 Choose liquid dye approved for cosmetic use, as these do not contain any solid particles that can clog the mesh.

 Usage and Care

 When filling your Airless foamer, be careful not to overfill the bottle.
 Foamers are designed to leave a significant amount of air at the top of the bottle.
 This air pocket is purposely designed to prevent liquid from getting into the air chamber.
-Be sure to measure your product to the specified container volume before pouring into your foamer bottle.
-Your product should not fill the container entirely.
+Be sure to measure your product to the specified container volume before pouring it into your foamer bottle.
+Your product should not fill the container.